Special rules favouring researchers and key employees recruited abroad

 - One may not have had full or limited tax liability in Denmark on salary income or income from businesses for up to 10 years before.
 Nor may one have been stationed abroad by the employing company.

-- The monthly gross salary must be at least 65,100 DKK (2018).
+- The monthly gross salary must be at least 66,700 DKK (2019).
 To this must be added labor market contribution and the Danish Labour Market Supplementary Pension or any mandatory foreign social security contributions.
-The income requirement does not, however, apply to researchers employed to carry out research work, and whose qualifications are accepted by a public research institution or the research councils.
+The income requirement does not, however, apply to researchers employed to carry out research work, and whose qualifications a public research institution or the research councils accept.

 - One is not permitted to have had a controlling interest in the company through co-ownership for five years prior to employment.
 Managers can be covered by the scheme, though.